-Risk ID Risk Rationale R46 Malicious Drone Incident There are no major airports within vicinity of borough area.
+Risk ID Risk Rationale R42 Major Maritime Pollution Incident A large oil super tanker would not be able to access the portion of the Thames River that borders the Borough.
+R46 Malicious Drone Incident There are no major airports within vicinity of borough area.
 R52 Civil Nuclear Accident Considering reasonable worst-case scenario, there are no nuclear sites within the vicinity of the borough.
-L54c Fires involving landfill and waste processing sites No site in the borough that are large enough to meet the reasonable worst-case scenario R56 Accidental Fire or explosion at an onshore major hazard (COMAH) site There are no COMAH sites within vicinity of borough area.
+R56 Accidental Fire or explosion at an onshore major hazard (COMAH) site There are no COMAH sites within vicinity of borough area.
+R57 Accidental large toxic chemical release from a COMAH site There are no onshore major hazard sites that manufacture, use, or store dangerous substances within vicinity of borough area.
+R58 Accidental fire or explosion on an offshore gas or oil installation There are no offshore gas or oil installations within vicinity of the borough area.
 R60 Localised industrial accident involving small toxic release (risk to align with 2022 NSRA following risk review in 2024- 25) There are no heavily industrial areas within RBKC, small scale chemical incidents have previously been reported, examples including swimming pool chemicals, cleaning products and air conditioning refrigerants R62 Reservoir/Dam Collapse No reservoir/ dam within borough.
 R66 Wildfire There is no urban-rural interface large enough in the borough as the largest green space is only 54 hectares L71a Large aircraft incident in proximity to airport There is no airport within the vicinity of the borough/ its boarders.
 L71b Small aircraft incident in proximity to airport There is no airport within the vicinity of the borough/ its boarders.
 R75b Fluvial Flooding There are no ordinary watercourses in the borough R85 Industrial action - Prison staff No prisons within the borough.